 Preparing a rehab budget as part of your loan application paperwork may be one of the most critical elements in your fix and flip strategy.

 It’s the place where you’ll have the opportunity to maximize the return on every penny or hemorrhage enough cash to jeopardize your project.
-The primary decision to make before filing your loan application is whether to DIY or hire a pro to do the work necessary to bring your property to market.
+The primary decision to make before filing your loan application is whether to DIY or hire a contractor to do the work necessary to bring your property to market.

 Choosing one or the other can affect the speed and quality of your fix and flip.

-Why Should You (Not) DIY a Project?
+DIY or Hire: Why Should You (Not) DIY a Project?

 If the project is one that directly draws on your experience and skill, you may be tempted to do it yourself, thinking you can do it in less time and for less money.
 You know how you want the finished repair or remodel to look, and you want to make sure you’re keeping your budget in check.
 But even the most skilled DIYer isn’t a professional tradesman across all home repair and remodeling services.